 The Trust Deed governs the terms and conditions on which the Notes are created and issued.
-In the event of the winding up of the Company, Noteholders rank equally with all other unsecured creditors of the Company, but ahead of shareholders, in respect to the payment of money owing under the Notes.
-If any debenture notes are issued by the Company, they will have priority over the Notes as the payment obligations in respect of the debenture notes must be secured by a registered Security Interest granted by the Company.
+In the event winding up of the Company, Noteholders rank equally all other unsecured creditors of the Company, out ahead all other unsects. shareholders, in respect to the payment under the Notes.
+If any debenture notes are issued by the Company, they will have priority over the Notes as the company of the nebeliar of the neb must be secured by a registered by the Company.

-Each Note has a principal value of \$1.00 and bears interest as advised by the Company calculated on the principal amount which is payable as advised by the Company.
-The Notes are transferable.
+Each Note has a principal value as advised by the Company of amount which is payable as ad The Notes are transferable.